Pecan Pie: A Delectable Delight Worth Savoring

 - ¾ cup pecan halves

-- Preheat the oven to 375°F (190°C).
+- Preheat Oven: Begin by preheating your oven to 375°F (190°C).

-Serving Ideas to Elevate Your Pecan Pie Experience
+Serving Ideas: Elevate Your Pecan Pie Experience

 - Add a Scoop of Vanilla Ice Cream: For an extra touch of indulgence, serve pecan pie with a scoop of creamy vanilla ice cream.
 The cold, velvety ice cream provides a delightful contrast to the warm pie and creates a symphony of flavors.